wolffy-au/process-analyst-copilot/README.md

 To run the tests, use the following command:
     poetry run pytest

-Note: The `semantic_assert` function has a `verbose` parameter that can be set to `True` to print the similarity score during testing.
+Note: The `semantic_assert` function has a `verbose` parameter that can be set to `True` to log the similarity score during testing.

 ## License